Life After High School: The 4 Choices

 The other caution is that you should make sure if you set up an interview with an advertiser on craigslist, that you are meeting for the interview at a public place of business...their office, or a restaurant, etc. Other good job search websites on the internet that have good job listings for high school graduates are snagajob.com, careerbuilder.com, and indeed.com Also, check your State Department of Labor website.
 They often have job listings there.
 And in Connecticut, there's an agency called CT Works where unemployed people can go check out locally updated job listings daily, get help creating a resume, and get training in interviewing skills, cover letter, etc.

 With enough preparation throughout the high school years, a student should be able to have a plan in place before they graduate.
-But it's important to take advantage of their guidance counselor and the school career center while in high school to get help devising the plan that's best for them.
+But it's important to take advantage of guidance counselors and the school career center while in high school to get help devising the plan that's best for them.

 4 Choices Poll